7M-coder/Hadaf-repo/README.md

-HADAF - Premier League Fans Social Media Platform
+# HADAF - Premier League Fans Social Media Platform

-Project Overview
+## Project Overview
 Hadaf is a dedicated platform for fans of the English Premier League to connect, share updates, and engage with each other.

-Features:
+### Features:

 User Profiles: Every user has their own profile page.

 CRUD Operations: Users can perform Create, Read, Update, and Delete operations on posts and comments.

 Follow/Unfollow: Users have the ability to follow and unfollow other users to stay updated with their activities.

 Post Interaction: Posts support comments and likes.

-    Posts vs. News: The platform has two types of content: one for user-generated posts and another for news updates, ensuring a distinction between user-driven content and official news.
+Posts and News: The platform has two types of content: one for user-generated posts and another for news updates, ensuring a distinction between user-driven content and official news.

-    Login & Signup System: Implements a secure login and signup system to authenticate users and manage access to the platform.
+Login and Signup System: Implements a secure login and signup system to authenticate users and manage access to the platform.

 Admin Panel: Admins have access to a control panel to manage users and moderate spam comments.

-Tech Stack
+### Tech Stack

 Backend: Built using PHP to handle server-side operations and database management.

 Frontend: Implemented with jQuery, HTML, and CSS to create an interactive and user-friendly interface.